et9719/ourgalleryy/README.md

     - Was this achieved?
         - Yes
     - How was this achieved?
-        - In views.py post details view I rendered the comment form so if a users comment has been approved it can show in the post details html pages.
+        - In views.py post details view I rendered the comment form so if a user’s comment has been approved it can show in the post details html pages.

 - I want the admin to be able to create, read, update and delete posts of art pieces on the site.
     - Was this achieved?
         - Yes
     - How was this achieved?
-        - when adding /admin to the end of the home url the admin can login and create new posts.
+        - when adding /admin to the end of the home URL the admin can login and create new posts.

 - I want the admin to be able to approve or disapprove comments on the site to filter unwanted comments.
     - Was this achieved?
         - Yes
     - How was this achieved?
-        - In the admin.py file within the class commentadmin I added an action of approve comment, this allows the admin to approve a comment when they are logged into the admin pannel.
+        - In the admin.py file within the class commentadmin I added an action of approve comment, this allows the admin to approve a comment when they are logged into the admin panel.

 ## Features